prominence-eosc/docs-eosc/source/introduction.rst

 **Invisible infrastructure**

-* All infrastructure provisioning is handled completely automatically and is totally transparent to the user.
+* All infrastructure provisioning is handled completely automatically and is totally transparent to the user

 Workflows, jobs and tasks
 -------------------------